michaelgrosner/tribeca/HOWTO.md

 12:00:07 | Buy  | 10    | 0.5  | 2.75  | 0      | Stop sending buy orders until 12:30:07!

 * `/sec` - see `trds`

+* `audio` - plays a sound for each new trade (ping-pong modes have 2 sounds for each type of trade).

 # How can I make up my own trading strategies?